julianfaraway/shortsummary/README.md

 # Make lm(), glm() and other model summaries shorter

+**Use Case**: We want model summaries without unnecessary information.
+We want to use the standard function names without creating functions with different names.
+The reason is that we want to produce output using Rmarkdown or Quarto that is more compact without exposing the viewer to the complication of an additional package with different functions.
+If the viewer runs our commands, they will get a superset of our printed output.

 Consider the standard printed summary of an `lm()` fit in R:

 ```